Dowell-Lab/srworkshop/projectB/day09/README.md

 # Short Read Project B, Day 9
-- Author: Meaghan Courvan
+- Author: Meaghan Courvan, 2024

 **Goals for Day 9**
 1. Become familiar with how to draw comparisons between ChIP-seq and RNA-seq data using the bioinformatics tool bedtools.
-T
 2. Expand your abilities to plot data in R. We'll talk about other plotting packages.
 In addition, we'll get you ready for making publication-quality figures by diving more into plotting options that let you control the aesthetics.
 3. GO analysis to look for functional enrichment in our results.